Jaseci-Labs/jaseci/docs/docs/docs/development/jaseci_ai_kit/jac_nlp/ner/ent_ext.md

             "LR": 0.01
         }
         ```
-* `entity_detection`: detects all availabe entities from the provided context
+* `entity_detection`: detects all available entities from the provided context
     * Input:
         * `text` (string): context to detect entities.
         * `ner_labels`(list of strings): List of entities, e.g. ["LOC","PER"]